ssp21/ssp21-spec/ssp21.md

 The following procedure is followed to transmit an *Unconfirmed Session Data* message:

+* Ensure that the transmit nonce is not equal to the maximum value.

-* Increment the transmit nonce by 1 and sets this new value on the message.
+* Increment the transmit nonce by 1 and set this new value on the message.
-(The first transmitted message from each party always has *n* = 1)

-* Set *valid_until_ms = NOW() + TTL*. <!-- TODO: reference TBD section on configuring TTLs -->
+* Set *valid_until_ms = NOW() + TTL*.

-* Set the message payload using the *session_security_mode* specific function agreed upon in the handshake.
+* Set the message payload using the *write* function with which the session was initialized.

+**Note:** The first transmitted session message from each party always has *n* = 1.

+**Note:** See the TTL session for advice on how to set appropriate TTLs.

 ### Validating *Unconfirmed Session Data*

 The following procedure is followed to validate a received *Unconfirmed Session Data* message:

-* Verify the authenticity of the message using the *session_mode* specific function agreed upon in the handshake.
-This function will also return the user level plaintext upon successful authentication.
+* Verify the authenticity of the message using the *read* function with which the session was initialized.
+Upon successfully authentication, the cleartext payload is returned.

 * Check that *valid_until_ms <= NOW()*.

-* Check the nonce using the *nonce_verification_mode* agreed upon in the handshake.
+* Check the nonce using the *verify_nonce* function with which the session was initialized.

 * Set the current nonce equal to the value of the received nonce.

 <!--